13 April 2019

 Spring is in the air and summer is on the horizon, what better time is there to re-focus on your health, fitness and wellbeing?
 If you need a hand revamping or progressing your training or nutrition plan, have a chat with one of the fitness team when you’re next in, they will be happy to get the ball rolling.

 The first few months of this year have flown by, probably as there’s been so much going on at the gym.
-The Spin classes have relocated to the new dedicated room, adding to the atmosphere of the class and really making everyone a part of the peloton!
+The Spin classes have relocated back to the original room.

 It’s also been great to see so many people getting on-board with our new classes such as Kettlebells, Core Conditioning and Ab Blast and taking part in the two-minute challenge championship.
 The current challenge, a two-minute row for maximum distance is being led by Nigel on 655 meters, but can he stay at the top?
 There is still time to get involved if you’ve not already.